kanidm/kanidm/designs/uid_gid_generation.rst

 Why only gid number?
 --------------------

-It's a common misconception that uid is the only seperation on linux that matters.
+It's a common misconception that uid is the only separation on linux that matters.
 When a user account exists, it has a primary user id AND a primary group id.
 Default umask grants rw to any member of the same primary group id, which leads to misconfigurations where an admin in the intent of saying "all users belong to default_users" ends up granting all users the right to read and write